-In the Luoyixi section (Figure 5), the Huaqiao Formation consists of a succession of dark, thin-bedded, thinly laminated lime mudstones, argillaceous limestones, and fossiliferous limestone lenses; light-colored ribbon limestones are present in places.
+In the Luoyixi section (Figs. 5, 6), the Huaqiao Formation consists of a succession of dark, thin-bedded, thinly laminated lime mudstones, argillaceous limestones, and fossiliferous limestone lenses; light-colored ribbon limestones are present in places.
 In the Wangcun-Luoyixi area, the Huaqiao Formation includes fine-grained carbonate turbidites and autochthonous carbonate sediments, mostly fine-grained, leading to the interpretation that it was deposited in the lower part of an outer slope-apron environment (Fu et al., 1999).

-The basal contact of the Guzhangian Stage, marked by the FAD of Lejopyge laevigata, occurs in a mostly monofacial succession of dark gray to black limestones (lime mudstones, or calcimicrites and calcisiltites), and fine-grained argillaceous limestones interbedded with lenses of fossil-rich limestone (calcisiltite).
-The point where L. laevigata first appears occurs is the lower part of a 0.82 m-thick layer of dark gray, thinly laminated calcisiltite, overlying another layer of thinly laminated, dark-gray calcisiltite (Figure 5C, D).
+The basal contact of the proposed Guzhangian Stage, marked by the FAD of L. laevigata, occurs in a mostly monofacial succession of dark gray to black limestones (lime mudstones, or calcimicrites and calcisiltites), and fine-grained argillaceous limestones interbedded with lenses of fossil-rich limestone (calcisiltite).
+The point where Lejopyge laevigata first appears occurs in the lower part of a 0.82 m-thick layer of dark gray, thinly laminated calcisiltite, overlying another layer of thinly laminated, dark-gray calcisiltite (Fig. 6C, D).
 The basal contact of this bed in the Luoyixi section is observable up to the height of the roadcut.
 The total bedding plane length of the bed is approximately 28 m.

-Provisions for Conservation, Protection, and Accessibility
+2.6.
+Provisions for conservation, protection, and accessibility

-The exposure containing the GSSP is not subject to building, landscaping, or other destruction.
+The exposure containing the proposed GSSP is not subject to building, landscaping, or other destruction.
 It is located on public land along a road leading to some popular tourist destinations, such as the Fengtan Reservoir, the Hongshiling (Forest of Red Rocks) National Geo-Park, and the historic town of Wangcun.
 The roadcut is to be permanently managed by the government of Guzhang County.

 Access to the outcrop is essentially unrestricted in all seasons.
 Travel to Hunan is open to persons of all nationalities, and travel for scientific purposes is welcomed.
-Ordinary vehicles can be driven along the length of the section, and can be parked adjacent to the GSSP point.
+Ordinary vehicles can be driven along the length of the section, and can be parked adjacent to the proposed GSSP point.

-Motivation for Selection of the Boundary Level and of the Stratotype Section
+3. Motivation for selection of the boundary level and of the potential stratotype section

-Principal Correlation Event (marker) at GSSP Level
+3.1.
+Principal correlation event (marker) at proposed GSSP level

-The agnostoid trilobite Lejopyge laevigata (Figure 9H-J) has one of the broadest distributions of any Cambrian trilobite (e.g., Westergård, 1946; Pokrovskaya, 1958; Öpik, 1961, 1979; Palmer, 1968; Khairullina, 1970, 1973; Robison et al., 1977; Yang, 1978, Ergaliev, 1980; Egorova et al., 1982; Robison, 1984, 1988, 1994; Laurie, 1989; Lu and Lin, 1989; Yang et al., 1991; Dong, 1991; Tortello and Bordonaro, 1997; Geyer and Shergold, 2000; Peng and Robison, 2000; Jago and Brown, 2001; Babcock et al., 2004, 2005; Axheimer et al., 2006; Peng et al., 2006), and its first appearance has
+The agnostoid trilobite Lejopyge laevigata (Fig. 10H-J) has one of the broadest distributions of any Cambrian trilobite (e.g., Westergård, 1946; Pokrovskaya, 1958; Öpik, 1961, 1979; Palmer, 1968; Khairullina, 1970, 1973; Robison et al., 1977; Yang, 1978, Ergaliev, 1980; Egorova et al., 1982; Robison, 1984, 1988, 1994; Laurie, 1989; Lu and Lin,